Prevention is better than cure – how to avoid bad tenants

 We recommend you do the following before you let your property;

 Carry out a full credit & Referencing checks on your tenants.
 Credit and referencing are not expensive at all.
 This should show if the addresses and tenant names provided are correct.
 The report should show the tenant credit history, which is very telling.

 Try getting a guarantor.
 Request the tenant to provide a guarantor, ideally a homeowner.
 Ensure you get a credit & reference checks done on the guarantor too.
 Request the guarantor to provide I.D, evidence of property ownership, double-check with HMLR the guarantor is the registered owner.

 British Landlord association members

-British Landlord association members can request a HM land registry report to show title, should you need this.
+British Landlord Association members can request an HM land registry report to show title, should you need this.